 You may request us to pay you back by sending us a request in writing.
 If you send a request in writing, send your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipt(s) for your records.

-To make sure you are giving us all the information we need to make a decision, you can fill out our cla
+To make sure you are giving us all the information we need to make a decision, you can fill out our claim form to make your request for payment.